mc0239/kumuluzee-go-samples/kumuluzee-go-config/README.md

 This will download samples and all of it's dependencies.
 Samples will be availiable in Go's workspace, under `$GOPATH/src/github.com/mc0239/kumuluzee-go-samples`

-Position in the project directory, you can run sample:
+Positioned in `kumuluzee-go-samples/kumuluzee-go-config` directory, you can run sample:
   * using Configuration Util:
   ```bash
     go run util/main.go